microsoft/vision-datasets/DATA_PREPARATION.md

 ]
 ```

 For `key_value_pair` dataset, an additional field `schema` is required to define the task and the label format.
-Below is an example:
+Below is an example of its dataset information dictionary:

 ```json
 [